 To translate Xeon’s shout to an older mode of speaking, it essentially meant the same as ‘go to hell’.
 Diode’s calm retort intercepted his words, causing an invisible mid-air explosion.

 Terra watched open-mouthed as they went at one another.
 The population of 20,000 might be small, but Xeon was their leader, and even raising a single foolish objection during their dispute could be a serious matter for Terra.
-Yet, Diode was squaring off with him and arguing splendidly, as if she was easily pushing trash into the can with a sandal.
+Yet, as casually as pushing trash into the can with a sandal, Diode had squared off with him and was arguing splendidly.

 “If anything, you’d better not be a defiant chicken and take it back when the results are shown front and center in the Wharf.”

 “Wait, please a moment!”
 Dishcrash spread his hands and stepped in.
-“Clan Chief, please forgive this act of insolence on my part, but we have gotten off-topic.
-Fundamentally, this matter regards the appropriate course of action we should take with Miss Terra’s pillar boat, not Miss Diode’s skill and related issues.”
+“Clan Chief, please forgive this act of insolence on my part, but we have strayed off-topic.
+Fundamentally, this matter concerns the appropriate course of action we should take with Miss Terra’s pillar boat, not issues related to Miss Diode’s skill.”

 “Excuse me!”
 Terra reflexively shouted.
 “If that’s the case, I think the end result will be the same.
 I can’t fish with anyone other than Die-san!
 So if she’s no good, then I’m also no good!”